metal3-io/baremetal-operator/docs/deploying.md

 and `ironic` folders contain kustomization and deployment files for ironic, while `keepalived` folder keeps deploy files for the ironic with keepalived.
-As the name implies, `keepalived/keepalived_patch.yaml` patches the default image URL through kustomization. `tls` and `basic-auth` folders contain deployment files to add TLS and Basic Auth support between baremetal-operator and ironic.
-Similarly, `basic-auth` folder holds a manifest to add a cert-manager setup for Ironic TLS deployment.
+As the name implies, `keepalived/keepalived_patch.yaml` patches the default image URL through kustomization.
+The `tls` folder contain deployment files to add TLS support between baremetal-operator and ironic.
+Similarly, the `certmanager` folder holds a manifest to add a cert-manager setup for Ironic TLS deployment.

 ## Deployment commands